syrop/syrop.github.io/_posts/2019-07-12-repository-pattern-testing.markdown

 # Don't use circular dependencies

-In the project I use two repositories - `Comms` and `Events` - that used to depend on each other.
+In the project I use two repositories, `Comms` and `Events`, that used to depend on each other.
 Each repository had the other one passed in the constructor, which lead to the app hanging up.

 I solved it by using lazy initialization and passing one of the dependencies in a parameter of a function that would be only invoked later: